AyushWarrier/ui-ux-design-resources/README.md

 ## How to Contribute

 I'm building this repository to help designers discover the best UI/UX design resources—libraries, websites, plugins, courses, and more.
-If you know a resource that should be featured here, I'd love your help!
+If you know a resource that should be featured here, I woould love your help!
 Here's how you can contribute:
 1. **Fork this Repository**: Click the "Fork" button in the top-right corner of the page to create your own copy.
 2. **Add Your Resource**:
    - Add the resource to the relevant table (Libraries, Websites, Plugins, etc.) using this format: